Own-Data-Privateer/hoardy-web/README.md

 ## For a user with accessibility or comfort requirements

-Say, there is a web page that can not be easily reached via `curl`/`wget` (because it is behind a paywall or complex authentication method that is hard to reproduce outside of a browser) but for accessibility (or just simple reading comfort) reasons each time you visit that page you want to automatically feed its source to a third-party app that strips and/or modifies HTML markup in a website-specific way and feeds it into a TTS engine, a Braille display, or a book reader app.
+Say, there is a web page that can not be easily reached via `curl`/`wget` (because it is behind a paywall or complex authentication method that is hard to reproduce outside of a browser) but for accessibility or just simple reading comfort reasons each time you visit that page you want to automatically feed its source to a script that strips and/or modifies its HTML markup in a website-specific way and feeds it into a TTS engine, a Braille display, or a book reader app.

-With most modern web browsers you can do TTS either out-of-the-box or by installing an add-on (though, be aware of privacy issues when using most of these), but tools that can do website-specific accessibility without also being a website-specific UI app are very few.
+With most modern web browsers you can do TTS either out-of-the-box or by installing an add-on (though, be aware of privacy issues when using most of these), but tools that can do website-specific accessibility without also being website-specific UI apps are very few.

 Meanwhile, `pwebarc` with [some scripts](./tool/script/) can do it.